deep0204/Early-Stage-Detection-of-Ovarian-Cancer-by-Aditi-Deep-Nischay/README.md

 # Early-Stage-Detection-of-Ovarian-Cancer
 This college project explores machine learning to aid in early ovarian cancer detection.
-We applied K-Nearest Neighbors (KNN), Random Forest (RF), and Decision Tree (DT) models, plus an RF-DT ensemble for enhanced accuracy.
-Includes SMOTE to address data imbalance and performance metrics for a thorough evaluation.
+We applied K-Nearest Neighbors (KNN), Random Forest (RF), and Decision Tree (DT) models, plus an RF-DT ensemble for enhanced accuracy in future predeiction on un-seen data.

 Our Contributions to the existing works :

 Integration of Ensemble Learning :
 We implemented ensemble learning techniques by combining two well-established models, Random Forest and Decision Tree, to improve the accuracy and robustness of early-stage ovarian cancer detection.
 By leveraging the strengths of both models, we achieved a more resilient prediction system, with reduced risk of overfitting and enhanced generalization capabilities.
+This also makes the model well suited for new and un-seen data on ovarian cancer, which makes it Future-proof.

 Individual Model Performance Comparison :
 Separate results from each model (Random Forest, Decision Tree, and the combined ensemble) are presented to showcase their distinct predictive abilities.